senli2018/DTGCN/README.md

 target_dataset_path = '3_babesia_classification '

-4.Taking multi-stage malaria parasites recognition task as an example, the CNN feature learning module is time-consuming in training, thus we provide a pre-trained CNN features and source centre files in folder of ‘Model_and_Log’, which supports directly training GCN module for the multi-stage malaria parasites recognition task.
-Just run ‘main.py’, and the programme will automatically load existing models and start train the GCN, with outputting loss and predicted results along with epochs.
+4.Taking multi-stage malaria parasites recognition task as an example, just run ‘main.py’, and the programme will automatically load existing models and start train the GCN, with outputting loss and predicted results along with epochs.
 It will be soon convergence in 10 epochs, and reported results can be obtained.